codiplaykz/codibit-micropython-docs/docs/reference/builtin-images.md

-# Built-in Images and Icons
+# Built-in images and icons

 This document provides a comprehensive reference for all 64 built-in images and icons available in the Codi:bit library.